greg-raven/Uncommon-Sense/_posts/2020-05-17-government-as-the-extension-of-the-self.md

 tag: 'Ann Coulter'
 ---

-Liberals: I like it, so taxpayers must subsidize it; I don’t care for it, so it must be banned.
+Liberals: I like it, so taxpayers must subsidize it; I don't care for it, so it must be banned.